nodejs/node/doc/api/process.md

-Unlike [`process.hrtime()`][], it does not support an additional `time` argument since the difference can just be computed directly by substraction of the two `bigint`s.
+Unlike [`process.hrtime()`][], it does not support an additional `time` argument since the difference can just be computed directly by subtraction of the two `bigint`s.

 ```js
 const start = process.hrtime.bigint();